ThomasVrancken/info9023-mlops/directed_work/01_git_cicd/README.md

     4. Click "Mark as resolved" for each file
     5. Click "Commit merge" to save your resolution

-    This is often easier than resolving conflicts locally, especially for simple conflicts.
+    This works for simple conflicts, but for more complex ones, use your IDE.

 8. **Delete branches**.
 When you have finished working on a branch, i.e., your changes have been merged and the pull request has been accepted, you can delete the branch using the following command
     ```bash